 In May, make time to head to the island to attend the Soul Beach Music Festival.
 Here, A-list R&B and Soul headliners like Alicia Keys, Ne-Yo and D’Angelo croon into the night.
 Your best bet to make this part of your Aruba vacation is to book early!
 Tickets sell out fast.

 For two days in September, the island is transformed into a Jazz-lover’s haven with the Caribbean Sea Jazz Festival.
 The festival caters to a variety of contemporary Jazz fans, featuring headliner the likes of Cubop City Band, Grupo Niche and the Ploctoons in recent years.

 Don’t take chances.
-Stay in a comfortable, luxurious resort with great amenities and plenty of space to ensure the best vacation you could possibly have.
+Stay in a comfortable, luxurious resort with great amenities and plenty of space to ensure the best vacation you could possibly have with one of the best Aruba timeshare resorts.
 Timeshare owners can either use their points or weeks to stay at an Aruba resort within their club brand, or trade on travel exchange programs like RCI or II.